frankl-confluent/smart-warehouse/README.md

-# Gaming Platform Unlocked - Data Streaming Pipeline for Gaming Applications
+# Real-Time Data Streaming for Smart Warehouses

 Data streaming technologies like Apache Kafka have become a fundamental part of the underlying infrastructure of gaming applications.
 This is because they enable real-time stream processing (facilitating improved user experiences), are able to handle large volumes of complex data, and can scale across distributed servers and data centers.

 Confluent Cloud – the complete, cloud-native and ‘everywhere’ version of Apache Kafka – is used by many gaming companies as the backbone of their data infrastructures.
 In this demonstration, we’ll show why by guiding you through three technical aspects of Confluent which facilitate the delivery of gaming applications.
 These are:

 * Producing Multiple Event Types in Single Topic
 * Preventing duplicate messages with ksqlDB
 * Monitoring and observing event streams

 By exploring these aspects, you will gain a deeper understanding of how Confluent Cloud can be adapted to a wide range of gaming applications.

 ## Requirements